 Java Interactive Profiler

-JIP is a high performance, low overhead profiler that is written and developed in Java, it currently operates under a BSD licence and is available from Source Forge to download.
-For developers using JIP there is the the ability to turn the profiler on and off while the VM is running also it is possible to also filter out classes and packages and control the output.
+JIP is a high-performance, low overhead profiler that is written and developed in Java, it currently operates under a BSD license and is available from Source Forge to download.
+For developers using JIP, there is the ability to turn the profiler on and off while the VM is running also it is possible to also filter out classes and packages and control the output.

-Profiler4j is a a dedicated CPU profiler Java that is user friendly and supports remote profiling and can be configured “on the fly”.
-Notable features include that its based on dynamic bytecode instrumentation, it as no native library nor requires an executable.
-Further notable features are that its done 100% in Java, can provide graphical information with a call graph, call tree, memory monitor, and class list. and supports fine-grained configuration.
+Profiler4j is a dedicated CPU profiler for Java that is user-friendly and supports remote profiling and can be configured “on the fly”.
+Notable features include that it’s based on dynamic bytecode instrumentation, it has no native library nor requires an executable.
+Further notable features are that it’s done 100% in Java, can provide graphical information with a call graph, call tree, memory monitor, and class list. and supports fine-grained configuration.
 It is currently released under the Apache License v2.0 and is available to download from Source Forge.